alex-gutev/static-dispatch/README.md

 ### Interaction with other Compiler Macros

-By default Static-Dispatch does not add a compiler macro to a generic function which already has a compiler macro function.
+By default static-dispatch does not add a compiler macro to a generic function which already has a compiler macro function.
 To statically dispatch such functions the `STATIC-DISPATCH` function has to be called manually from the compiler macro.